tugee/algoviz/documentation/weeklyreports/week2.md

 Creating the structure of the project.
 What part to begin the development at first.
 Unit testing.

 ## What will I do next?
 I will need to plan my workflow better.
+Finish the implementation of Dijkstra's algorithm.
 Start implementing the A* and JPS algorithms and creating the necessary unit tests.
-Implementing
+Replace the inbuilt Java data structures with self-created ones and start developing the UI.

 ## Time
 This weeks workload was around 5 hours.